krzentner/hot-restart/README.md

 `hot_restart` generates a surrogate source file to compile.
 This avoids import-time side effects on reload, but means that line numbers may become slightly different than the source on disk.
 When using pdb, by default the source of the reloaded file will be set to the surrogate source file, ensuring that line numbers in pdb match the executed code.
 In other debuggers (or when `hot_restart.DEBUG_ORIGINAL_PATH_RELOADED_CODE` is True), the original source will be used.
-This may result in line numbers in the executed code not matching line numbers in the debugger.

 ### `super()` Calls